Actively Recruiting

 - Family history of genetic hearing loss

-- Use of sedative or seizure medications that may affect sensory processing
+- Use of sedative or seizure medications that might affect sensory processing

 - Severe white matter injury increasing risk of hearing deficits